libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 width="50%"
 >}}

 #### Personnel

 Personnel are the people who execute a job.

-The personnel class is a group of people with an associated function.
+The personnel class is a group of people with an associated function, for example "coil operators."
-The person is the "instance" of this class, where "version" may track properties like certifications.
+The person is the "instance" of this class, and the "version" of a person may track properties like certifications.
 The personnel actual are the people who really perform a certain job.

 Personnel properties might include things attributes such as `trained to operate heavy machinery`.

 ### Hierarchy scope: multiple views of equipment hierarchies

 The hierarchy scope is a special grouping of equipment that does not necessarily follow the conventional role-based hierarchy.
 For example, Rhize uses hierarchy scope to [ define calendar rules and calculate metrics ](https://docs.rhize.com/how-to/work-calendars/about-calendars-and-overrides/#)for a set of machines whose shift rules don't necessarily correspond to the hierarchy.
 You might also set a hierarchy scope to calculate metrics or track production across an arbitrary grouping of equipment.

 {{< bigFigure